Grand Ensembles of deterministic operators. II. Localization for generic `haarsh' potentials: Introduction. Formulation of the results.

 We will call such expansions "haarsh", making reference to Haar's (Haarsche, in German) wavelets and to the "harsh" nature of the resulting potentials.
-Constructing a potential out of flat pieces is rather unusual in the framework of the localization theory, where, starting from the pioneering mathematical works by Goldsheid, Molchanov and Pastur, all efforts were usually made so as to avoid flatness of the potential.
+Constructing a potential "out of flat pieces" is rather unusual in the framework of the localization theory, where, starting from the pioneering mathematical works by Goldsheid, Molchanov and Pastur, all efforts were usually made to avoid "flatness" of the potential considered as a function on the phase space of the underlying dynamical system.
 Yet, with an infinite number of flat components $\thnk\,\ffink(\om)$, each modulated by its own parameter $\thnk$, we proved in \cite{C01,C07} an analog of Wegner bound for the respective Grand Ensembles $H(\om;\th)$.
 This was the first indication that such parametric ensembles may feature the phenomenon of Anderson localization.